openedx/edx-documentation/en_us/students/source/SFD_enrolling.rst

 ========

-In addition to taking individual edX courses, you can enroll in an XSeries program.
+In addition to taking individual edX courses, you can enroll in an XSeries program or MicroMasters program.

 An XSeries program is a group of courses that explore a specific subject in depth.
 An XSeries program offers an XSeries certificate after you earn a verified certificate for all of the courses in the program.
 All courses in an XSeries program offer verified certificates.